Class: DLinked::List

 • (DLinked::List)

-A new list containing all elements from both lists.
+A new list containing all elements from both.

 def +(other)